This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

-If you ask any gardener who grows their own food which vegetable they would never do without, the humble potato plant would be in the top three.
+If you ask any gardener who grows their food which vegetable they would never do without, the humble potato plant would be in the top three.
 Potatoes are a perfect plant for the amount of effort put into them.
-They give you tubers that can be stored right through until the following harvest.
+They give you tubers that can be stored until the following harvest.
 This makes them an ideal crop for those willing to be more self-sufficient.

 Is growing potatoes this way better?

 Over the years, I have grown potatoes in all sorts of ways.
 I have grown potatoes in bags.
 I have grown potatoes in buckets.
 And I have grown potatoes in the ground.
-But my preferred way of growing potatoes is in containers.
+But my preferred method of growing potatoes is in containers.
 Why do I like to grow potatoes in containers so much?
-Well, there are 7 top reasons why I prefer it, and why you should consider growing your potatoes in containers too.
+Well, there are 7 top reasons I prefer it, and you should consider growing your potatoes in containers too.

 Traditional Way To Plant Potatoes

-That is a huge amount of work, it can be back-breaking, and not everyone can bend like this for so long.
+That is a tremendous amount of work, it can be back-breaking, and not everyone can bend like this for so long.
 Growing the potato plant in containers is much easier; you can place the container on the floor or a work surface.

 Hilling Up Potatoes